-- the existence of this Policy; - the goals and scope of this Policy; - the Speak Up channels (which includes the Speak Up Tool); - the fact that abusing this Policy may lead to disciplinary actions; and - the fact that filing a Disclosure in good faith does not lead to disciplinary actions.
+- the existence of this Policy; - the goals and scope of this Policy; - the Speak Up channels (which includes the Speak Up Tool); - the fact that abusing this Policy may lead to disciplinary actions; and - the fact that filing a Disclosure on reasonable grounds does not lead to disciplinary actions.

 It is the responsibility of the Compliance department to ensure that there are adequate and suitable training materials available and that these materials are regularly updated.
+Third parties will be informed through FMO's publicly available website, with links to this Policy and relevant contact details within FMO.

-8 Reasonable financial resources are determined by Compliance, considering the nature of the Disclosure, and are determined on a case-by-case basis (generally, up to a maximum of €2500).
+10 Reasonable financial resources are determined by Compliance, considering the nature of the Disclosure, and are determined on a case-by-case basis (generally, up to a maximum of €2500).